 Family and friends

-Residential Care Facilities may opt to allow outdoor visits under written policies and implementation plans that include all of the following restrictions and minimum requirements.
+Residential Care Facilities must allow outdoor visits for all residents, regardless of vaccination status, under written policies and implementation plans that include all of the following restrictions and minimum requirements.

 Visitors should call ahead to arrange or schedule a visit.
 Prior to arrival for the scheduled meeting, the visitor should be provided information on the terms of the visit through a means provided by the facility (web, email, etc.).
 The information must contain: